MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/data-privacy-security-copilot-engage.md

 ### Copilot data usage for prompts and responses

-Microsoft 365 Copilot for Viva Engage only accesses existing data within Viva Engage.
+Microsoft 365 Copilot in Viva Engage only accesses existing data within Viva Engage.
 Specifically, Copilot accesses the data within the specific communities or groups you belong to within Viva Engage.
 It includes all relevant user data and the data of the group, community, or tenant you are associated with.

 However, in the context of a multitenant organization, Copilot's access is limited to the specific tenant the user is in.
 It does not extend to access data across different tenants in a multitenant organization.